 Survey of the anatomy and physiology of the human sensory systems including vision, audition, smell, taste, the skin senses, and the vestibular senses.
 Additionally, the course examines the process of perception, wherein sensory stimuli are interpreted and restructured, resulting in meaningful experience for the perceiver.
 Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312.
 Offered Annually.

 PSY 440 Cr.3

-A study of the movement of psychoactive drugs into, around and out of the body, with an emphasis on the drug's site of action, therapeutic effects, side effects and possible clinical uses.
-Prerequisite: PSY 100: PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Annually.
+The course surveys the neurochemical, physiological, and behavioral effects of the major classes of psychoactive drugs, including therapeutic agents and drugs of use/abuse.
+Special emphasis is on the drug's site of action, therapeutic effects, side effects, and clinical uses for psychiatric diagnoses.
+Also included is discussion on psychedelic-assisted therapies and the link between the gut microbiome and health.
+Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312; junior standing.
+Offered Occasionally.

 PSY 441 Cr.3

 Advanced Social Psychology